 Can Outsourcing Fulfillment Logistics Increase Revenue?

 If you’ve been thinking about your logistics fulfillment, specifically considering to outsource fulfillment logistics, you may be wondering if it’s the right move.
-Let’s talk about it.
+Yeah, it’s a big decision, we have those conversations with our clients all the time.

-First, you should always make sure you’re partnering with a fulfillment company that will be a strategic asset to your business.
-Experience matters, real-world experience matters.
-Choosing the wrong fulfillment partner could potentially hurt you, absolutely.
+First and foremost, you should always make sure you’re partnering with a fulfillment company that will be a strategic asset to your business.
+Experience matters, results matters, you need a partner that has real-world experience.
+Choosing the wrong fulfillment partner could potentially hurt you, that is always a possibility.
 You have to do your research, there’s a lot of fulfillment partners to choose from.

 Let’s get back on track, can a 3PL partnership increase your revenue?
 The answer is yes.
-In fact, nearly everyone of our clients here at Thill Inc. are seeing spikes in revenue.
+In fact, many of our clients here at Thill Inc. are seeing spikes in revenue as these companies have made a sound investment.
 The right partner can help you increase revenue by reducing abandoned carts, increasing average order value, and meeting expectations to drive repeat purchases.

 What else can it help with?